Masuary/SkinFighters/README.md

 If you want to have your twitch subs as skins, you can use: https://whitelist.gorymoon.se/ and get the minecraft newline format url (link ends with /minecraft_nl)<br>

-Install this mod on server and client for the best experience.<br>
+Install this mod on server or client.<br>
-If you have it on installed on server only, skins will still change, but nametags won't be visible.<br>
-If you have it on client only, skins won't change, but named fighters will have nametags visible (when naming them manually with nametags or commands).

 Getting the mod from curseforge is recommended: [curseforge page](https://www.curseforge.com/minecraft/mc-mods/skin-fighters) <br>
 You can also build the mod yourself by using `./gradlew build` or grab .jar from releases.